LeadDyno/leaddyno-website/paypal_integration_guide.md

   LeadDyno.initPaypal();
 {% endhighlight %}

-in addition to the standard LeadDyno visit tracking code
+in addition to the standard LeadDyno visit tracking code.

 A typical complete installation of LeadDyno with PayPal integration enabled would be to have the following in the header section on every page of your site: